 During the Persian time there was some presence in the city, although limited in comparison to the Iron Age II.
 Remains of a temple was found by Bliss and Macalister.

 Throughout the following Hellenistic, Roman/Byzantine periods there was limited activity on the site.
+The north-south Roman road passed on the east side of the city.

 The city appears on the Madaba map as “Saphitha”.
 The map was discovered in 1884 in a Byzantine church in Madaba, Jordan.
 The ancient map, laid out in the 6th century AD on the floor of the church, shows the map of the Holy Land, with dozens of illustrated sites.
 The icon shows a door between two towers, with the Greek word above it: “СΑΦΙθΑ” (Saphitha).